Herman-Adu/strapi-next-monorepo-v2/docs/06-workflows/build-commit-push.md

 # Build → Commit → Push Workflow

 **Created**: November 19, 2025
-**Last Updated**: November 19, 2025
+**Last Updated**: December 21, 2025
 **Status**: ✅ Current - PARAMOUNT
 **Audience**: All Developers

+> **⚠️ IMPORTANT**: This document is part of the [MANDATORY-WORKFLOW.md](./MANDATORY-WORKFLOW.md).
+> See that document for the complete development workflow including branch creation, pull requests, and merge process.

 ---

 ## Purpose

-This document describes the **standardized development workflow** that MUST be followed for all code changes.
+This document describes the **build, commit, and push** portion of the standardized development workflow that MUST be followed for all code changes.
 This process ensures code quality, prevents build errors, and maintains project integrity.

 **Herman's Words**: _"it's just yarn build from root to build both apps, one time fresh builds deleting .next and dist folders, this is paramount to the build process"_

+---

+## Quick Reference

+For the **complete workflow** (branch creation → PR → merge), see [MANDATORY-WORKFLOW.md](./MANDATORY-WORKFLOW.md).

+This document focuses on **Steps 2-11** of that workflow (Development & Local Verification + Commit & Push).

 ---